 - Combine remaining ingredients in a small bowl and brush over turbot fillet.

 - Bake uncovered for 10-12 minutes or until fish flakes with a fork.

 - Serve with lemon wedges, if using.

-- Other fish that work well with this mustard sauce include salmon, cod and other white fish like sole.
+- Other fish that work well with this mustard sauce include corvina, tilapia, cod, and sole.